sigsum/sigsum/proposals/2023-04-no-ssh-signature-format.md

 Sigsum adopted OpenSSH signature format, see [proposal](./2021-11-ssh-signature-format.md).
 This was done for two
-reasons: To be able to take advantage of OpenSSH tools, and to get domain separation of keys are used for multiple purposes.
+reasons: To be able to take advantage of OpenSSH tools, and to get domain separation of keys that are used for multiple purposes.

 This proposal reconsiders this decision.
 It appears that